 As part of its efforts to push the barrow of ideas-led PR and discuss its impact on business in the modern world, the CAANZ Marcomms Leadership Group is putting on the Re-imagining PR event in Auckland on 21 March and bringing the brains behind the Cannes 2011 PR Grand Prix winning NAB Break Up campaign and the PR Gold Lion winning Bundaberg Watermark campaign, as well as Lynne Anne Davis from Asia Pacific PR agency of the year, Fleishman Hillard Asia Pacific, to New Zealand.
 We know it's easy to come up with examples of PR gone wrong, but if you post an example of good PR that has helped a business or person, you could get yourself a ticket to the event worth $290.

-Who's it for: Kiwibank by Assignment Group and National Park
+Who's it for: Skinny by DNA, The Collective and Yukfoo

-Who's it for: Tui by Saatchi & Saatchi and 8com
+Who's it for: James Hardie by Federation and Waxeye